-The Division of Vocal Studies includes Voice and Oberlin Opera Theater.
-Students in this division learn from faculty who have impressive performance and academic achievements.
+The Division of Vocal Studies includes the departments of Voice and Opera Theater.
+Students in this division learn from faculty who have impressive performance and academic credentials.
 They develop students’ talents through courses in technique, performance readiness, linguistic style, staging, set design, and more.

-Our faculty is comprised of outstanding teacher-performers who are devoted primarily to undergraduate education.
-They maintain rigorous performance schedules yet provide individual instruction and spend generous amounts of time with their students via lessons, coaching, mentoring, and more.View Faculty
+Our faculty comprises outstanding teacher-performers who are devoted primarily to undergraduate education.
+They maintain their own professional performance schedules while providing individual instruction and teaching classes spanning diction, repertoire, professional development, and wellness.
+Oberlin voice faculty are noted for spending generous amounts of time with their students via lessons, coaching, mentoring, and more.View Faculty

-We prepare voice students for exceptional careers in opera, oratorio, recital, early music, and the music of today.
+We prepare voice students for exceptional careers in opera, oratorio, recital work, early music, and the music of today.
 Qualified advanced students may earn the Artist Diploma in vocal studies.

-Opera Theater is a vital program of the vocal studies division.
+Opera Theater is a vital program in the vocal studies division.
 Courses include character development, body technique, directing, stage management, and more.
-Students have opportunities to participate in twice-yearly main-stage operas from the core repertory and Opera Scenes presentations, winter-term productions that feature new works, student-directed productions, and a cappella groups, and the Oberlin in Italy summer program.
+Students have opportunities to perform in twice-yearly main-stage operas from the core repertory in Hall Auditorium, opera scenes presentations each semester, winter-term productions that feature new works, and student-directed productions.